Tiberius II Constantine: Reign as augustus (578–582)

-The reality, however, was that the empire was seriously overextended.
+It has been argued that the empire was seriously overextended.
 In 579, with Tiberius occupied elsewhere, the Avars decided to take advantage of the lack of troops in the Balkans by besieging Sirmium.
-At the same time, the Slavs began to migrate into Thrace, Macedonia and southern Greece, which Tiberius was unable to halt as the Persians refused to agree to a peace in the east, which remained the emperor's main priority.
+At the same time, up to 100,000 Slavs began to migrate into Thrace, Macedonia and southern Greece, which Tiberius was unable to halt as the Persians refused to agree to a peace in the east, which remained the emperor's main priority.
 Furthermore, the army of the East was beginning to become restless, as it had not been paid, and it threatened to mutiny.

-In 580, General Maurice launched a new offensive, raiding well beyond the Tigris.
+In 580, general Maurice launched a new offensive, raiding well beyond the Tigris.
 The following year, he again invaded Persian Armenia and almost succeeded in reaching the Persian capital, Ctesiphon, before a Persian counterinvasion of Byzantine Mesopotamia forced him to withdraw in order to deal with that threat.
-By 582, with no apparent end to the Persian war in sight, Tiberius was forced to come to terms with the Avars, and he agreed to pay an indemnity and to hand over the vital city of Sirmium, which the Avars then looted.
+By 582, with no apparent end to the Persian war in sight, Tiberius was forced to come to terms with the Avars, and he agreed to resume the payments, including back payments for the siege, and hand over the vital city of Sirmium, which the Avars then looted.
 The migration of the Slavs continued, with their incursions reaching as far south as Athens.
-Although a new Persian invasion was halted with a significant defeat at Constantina in June 582, by now, Tiberius was dying, apparently having eaten some poorly-prepared or possibly-deliberately poisoned food.
+Although a new Persian invasion was halted with a significant defeat at Constantina in June 582, by now, Tiberius was dying, apparently having eaten some poorly prepared food.

 In this state, Tiberius initially named two heirs, each of whom married one of his daughters.
-Maurice was betrothed to Constantina, and Germanus, related through blood to the great emperor Justinian, was married to Charito.
-It appears that his plan was to divide the empire in two, with Maurice receiving the eastern provinces and Germanus the western provinces.
-This plan was never implemented, and on 13 August 582, he elevated Maurice to the rank of Augustus.
+Maurice was betrothed to Constantina, and Germanus, related to emperor Justinian, was married to Charito.
+Some historians believe that his plan was to divide the empire in two, with Maurice receiving the eastern provinces and Germanus the western provinces.
+This plan was never implemented.
+On 11 August 582, only Maurice is recorded as Caesar in the subscription of a law of Tiberius, and on 13 August 582, Tiberius elevated Maurice to the rank of Augustus.

-Tiberius died on the following day, 14 August 582, and his last words were spoken to his successor:
+Tiberius died on the following day, 14 August 582.

-Let my sovereignty be delivered to thee with this girl.
-Be happy in the use of it, mindful always to love equity and justice.